i386-64/i386-64/README.md

 I'm Buğra Ekuklu, a software engineer living in [Surrey, UK](https://en.wikipedia.org/wiki/England).

 ### What do I do?

-I have expertise and production-level software development experience in the following programming languages.
+It depends, but you can mostly find me developing applications in one of these technologies.

 - **Elixir and Erlang**: developed REST APIs using [Phoenix Framework], [Ecto], [ExUnit], and lots of other libraries
 - **C**: developed embedded systems software for [nRF51822] bare-metal BLE SoC